kulics/koral/book-en/package-type.md

 E.g:
 ```
-Peter := student()
+peter := student()
 ```
-This create a `Peter` identifier.
+This create a `peter` identifier.
 All the properties of this student are initialized to `"", "", 0,0` as set in the definition.

 Let us recall that our base type, collection types can be created using the type-creation syntax, in fact they are all packages.

 ## Using Property
-Now that we have a `Peter`, how do we use the attributes inside?
+Now that we have a `peter`, how do we use the attributes inside?

 Very simple, we only need to use `.` syntax, we can summon the attributes we need.

 E.g:
 ```
-prt(Peter.Name)
+Prt(peter.Name)
 # print the name of a student
 ```
 To change the value of the property is the same, it is equivalent to a nested identifier.
 We can directly use the assignment statement to change the value.